denten/denten.github.io/_posts/2017-04-25-foreignlang.md

 - The substitution can be allowed in cases where a student's work benefits from computational literacy either as a *subject or a method of study*.

-- Students should be encouraged to articulate the exception in writing, in the form of a concise (one page) proposal.
-The proposal is to describe the scope of the project, relevant technologies involved, and a brief synopsis of secondary literature using similar approaches.
+- Students are encouraged to articulate the exception in writing, in the form of a concise (one page) proposal, which describes the scope of the project, relevant technologies involved, and a brief synopsis of secondary literature using similar approaches.

 There are two specific cases where a computer language as a foreign language request is particularly appropriate: